 • Squeeze fresh lemon juice and apply it to the affected areas.

-• Allow the juice to dry for a few minutes.
-Rinse the area with cold water.
+• Allow the juice to dry for a few minutes, and then rinse the area with cold water.

 4. Oatmeal Mask